daGama/.github/README.md

 July 25.
 This release includes mail registration, Dubai 59 points added, map loading acceleration, swipe feed updates, layout flaw redesign, anti-fake system, and image resize.

-August 9.
+August 6.
 We implemented a 1-stage user wallet (first version of the wallet on the backend) and made it possible to authorize using SSO registration (single sign-on with apple\google).
+Added three types of ranking in the location: by popularity, time and date of creation, distance from the users location.
+Fixed bugs that occurred when users created memos

 ## Stay Updated 📬